elastisys/terms/terms-of-service.md

 **CUSTOMER APPLICATIONS** refers to all of the Customer's application(s) which, from time to time, are deployed using the Services.

 **CUSTOMER DATA** refers to all Data processed by the Customer Application inside an Environment.
-Examples include database definitions, data in databases, container images, messages in message queues, files on PersistentVolumeClaims.
+Examples include database definitions, data in databases, container images, messages in message queues, files on PersistentVolumeClaims, application logs.
 Platform-related Data, including alerts, platform audit logs, platform metrics are not Customer Data.

 **DATA** means all the information, text drawings, diagrams, images or sounds (including and/or together with any databases made up of any of these) and other data which are embodied in any electronic, magnetic, optical or tangible media, and which: